farirpgs/fari-app/docs/fari-wiki.md

 ![Copying a Game Link](https://gyazo.com/d00cf8bf9b69416ccc5e29c5539ce719.png)

-After you sent your players the session link, they can enter their name and joined a game, every modification that you do the Session, Scene or Character will be synced with all the players.
+After you sent your players the session link, they can enter their name and join the game, and every modification that you do to the Session, Scene, or Character will be synced with all the players.

 ![Joining a Game](https://gyazo.com/c3c4a71bfc268c8739a016a07756f122.png)